 The treatise collection contains both law and non-law books relevant to the law school curriculum.
 The library's collection is particularly strong in the areas of law and economics, business, economic theory and history, ethics and philosophy, tax, patents, and banking.
 Most of the treatises are located on the third floor of the library.
 Some of the more frequently used treatises and hornbooks are kept on permanent reserve at the Circulation Desk.

-Near the end of the state section is the Virginia Collection, which includes Michie's Jurisprudence of Virginia and West Virginia, Virginia Code, Virginia/West Virginia Digest, Virginia Reports, Acts of Assembly, House and Senate Documents, and current legislative information.
+The Virginia Collection is located on the second floor.
+It includes Michie's Jurisprudence of Virginia and West Virginia, Virginia Code, Virginia/West Virginia Digest, Virginia Reports, Acts of Assembly, House and Senate Documents, and current legislative information.
 In addition, Virginia treatises, practice, and CLE materials are housed in this section.
-Another smaller collection of Virginia materials is located on the first floor.
+Another quick reference collection of Virginia materials is located on the first floor.
 A collection of records and briefs of the Supreme Court of Virginia from 1978 to 2008 is available in the library's Archives which is located in the Arlington Campus Library in Founders Hall.
 Briefs of the Virginia Supreme Court beginning with 1850 are available electronically through HeinOnline.